-This research was supported by National Science Grant DMI-0140385 and SRC grant 2004-0J-1225.
+This research was supported by the National Science Foundation (Grant DMI-0140385) and the Semiconductor Research Corporation (Grant 2004-0J-1225).
 Additional thanks go to Professors John Fowler and Gerald Mackulak from Arizona State University.
-The authors thank the Area Editor, Associate Editor and referees for help in clarifying the presentation.
+The authors thank the area editor, associate editor, and referees for help in clarifying the presentation.